matt2718/colorado-qb/_pages/info/rules.md

 of three parts and is read to a team after one of their players successfully answers a tossup.

 Each game consists of **two halves**, which may be timed or untimed depending on the tournament.
-In a timed game (most common with NAQT rules), each half is usually 9 minutes long (or 10 in college tournaments).
+In a timed game (most common with NAQT rules), each half is usually 9 or 10 minutes long, depending on the tournament.
 Each half of an untimed game consists of 10 tossups, as well as any bonuses read.

 ## Tossups